Lackendarragh, Anglesboro, Anglesboro, Co. Limerick, V35 CX50

 Market Position

 At €250,000, this home is priced well above what similar properties sold for in this area.
-Overpayment risk is high at this level.
+Overpayment risk is high.
 A structured bid strategy is critical.
+Percentile unavailable (insufficient asking-price comps) — using median positioning only.

 Sources: PPR, SEAI, OPW, planning records.